Accounting & Tax terms explained

 Accounting Cycle

-The accounting cycle is the step by step process used to identify, analyze, and record the financial and accounting activities within the business.
-It is a standard 8-step process, starting with a transaction being committed and ending with the inclusion of the transaction into the final statements.
+The accounting cycle is the step-by-step process used to identify, analyse, and record the financial and accounting activities within the business.
+It is a standard 8-step process, starting with the transaction being committed and ending with the transaction being included in the final statements.

-Accounting record for an expense that has been incurred for providing a service but an invoice has yet to be received or no payment is yet made.
+Accounting record for an expense that has been incurred for providing a service, but an invoice has yet to be received, or no payment has yet been made.

-Accounts receivable is the account that lists the amounts owed to you by your customers and you are yet to receive them.
+Accounts receivable is the account that lists the amounts owed to you by your customers that you have yet to receive.

 Accounts Payable